MWoodshop/pokemon_project_1/user_stories.md

 As a visitor
 When I visit the trainers Index Page
-Then I see a link to sort trainers by the number of `pokemon_table_name` they have When I click on the link
+Then I see a link to sort trainers by the number of `pokemon` they have When I click on the link
-I'm taken back to the trainer Index Page where I see all of the trainers in order of their count of `pokemon_table_name` (highest to lowest) And, I see the number of pokemonren next to each trainer name
+I'm taken back to the trainer Index Page where I see all of the trainers in order of their count of `pokemon` (highest to lowest) And, I see the number of pokemonren next to each trainer name
 [ ] done

 Extension 2: Search by name (exact match)

 As a visitor
-When I visit an index page ('/trainers') or ('/pokemon_table_name') Then I see a text box to filter results by keyword When I type in a keyword that is an exact match of one or more of my records and press the Search button Then I only see records that are an exact match returned on the page
+When I visit an index page ('/trainers') or ('/pokemons') Then I see a text box to filter results by keyword When I type in a keyword that is an exact match of one or more of my records and press the Search button Then I only see records that are an exact match returned on the page